-Media buying involves strategy, negotiation and placement of ads.
+Media buying involves strategy, negotiation, and placement of ads.
 Skilled media buyers understand profitable media buying is both science and art.
 The very best media buying starts with effective messaging.
 Media buying is a five-step process that begins with identifying target audiences.

-Everyone would love an endless supply of free, high quality traffic on their website.
+Everyone would love an endless supply of free, high-quality traffic on their website.
 The thought of this is one of the biggest scams on the internet.
 Because without a huge amount of time and energy invested, it just doesn’t exist.

 That’s not to say you can’t get a lot of traffic without spending any money.
 You can.
-It just takes either a long, long time and lots of hard work building a foundation, or it takes dumb.
+It just takes either a long, long time and lots of hard work to build a foundation, or it takes dumb.
 Blind luck because a post happens to go viral or get picked up by a major news outlet.
 It’s not realistic for the average website owner.

 Enter Media Buying-

-Media buying can be very costly, if you aren’t careful.
+Media buying can be very costly if you aren’t careful.
 But with some wise choices, you can pull in a significant amount of traffic with very little effort at all.
 In this article, you’re going to learn the basics of media buying.
 As well as some tips you can use to lower your costs and get more quality traffic.

 Before You Media Buying-

 The very first thing you need to do before you buy is to make sure your offer is the best it can be.
 This may sound silly, but too many people jump right into media buying a ton of ads without running the first test to see how well their page converts!
 Additionally, you need to be sure you know your demographic inside out.
-You need to know as much as possible about your target market in order to target your ads properly and save money.
+You need to know as much as possible about your target market to target your ads properly and save money.

 To get the best possible CTR, you need to make sure you’re not only targeting the right keywords.
 But also the right demographics.